From an educator, for all the educators around the world

 Define the right support mix

-Together we identify which combination of curriculum design, faculty training, AI literacy, space planning, competitions, and after-school programming makes the most sense.
+Together with school leadership, overSTEMed identifies which combination of curriculum design, faculty training, AI literacy, space planning, competitions, and after-school programs fits the school best.

 Step 03